 Sessional Instructor Positions

-Sessional positions are posted in January for Summer semester, May for Fall semester, and September for Spring semester.
+Sessional positions are generally posted in February for Summer semester, June for Fall semester, and October for Spring semester.
 Please note that sessional positions are subject to budgetary approval and contingent on enrollment.

-Please submit a hardcopy or electronic application with the following:
+Please submit an electronic application with the following:

 1) Application Form, 2) Two Letters of Reference, 3) Curriculum Vitae, 4) List of Previously Taught Courses, 5) Course Outlines, 6) Statement of Teaching Pedagogy and 7) Additional materials as applicable to individual courses

 c/o The Director, School of Criminology

 8888 University Drive

 Teaching Assistant/Tutor-Marker Positions

 In order to be appointed a person must have sufficient knowledge in the discipline of the course to interpret the course material, competency in oral and written English, and willingness to undertake some specific course designation training sessions.
 Students interested in Teaching Assistant or Tutor-Marker positions should inquire about training sessions.

 Students must complete and submit the TA/TM application form by the posted deadline to be considered for a position.